E8 (mathematics): Subgroups, subalgebras, and extensions

 The finite quasisimple groups that can embed in (the compact form of) E8 were found by Griess & Ryba (1999).

 The Dempwolff group is a subgroup of (the compact form of) E8.
 It is contained in the Thompson sporadic group, which acts on the underlying vector space of the Lie group E8 but does not preserve the Lie bracket.
 The Thompson group fixes a lattice and does preserve the Lie bracket of this lattice mod 3, giving an embedding of the Thompson group into E8(F3).

+The embeddings of the maximal subgroups of E8 up to dimension 248 are shown to the right.

 Applications

 The E8 Lie group has applications in theoretical physics and especially in string theory and supergravity.
 E8×E8 is the gauge group of one of the two types of heterotic string and is one of two anomaly-free gauge groups that can be coupled to the N = 1 supergravity in ten dimensions.
 E8 is the U-duality group of supergravity on an eight-torus (in its split form).

-One way to incorporate the standard model of particle physics into heterotic string theory is the symmetry breaking of E8 to its maximal subalgebra SU(3)×E6.
+One way to incorporate the Standard Model of particle physics into heterotic string theory is the symmetry breaking of E8 to its maximal subalgebra SU(3)×E6.

 In 1982, Michael Freedman used the E8 lattice to construct an example of a topological 4-manifold, the E8 manifold, which has no smooth structure.

 Antony Garrett Lisi's incomplete "An Exceptionally Simple Theory of Everything" attempts to describe all known fundamental interactions in physics as part of the E8 Lie algebra.